mochi-hpc-experiments/margo-tutorial-exercises/README.md

 * Edit *server.c* to add the definitions and declarations of the ULTs for our two RPCs.
 Feel free to copy/paste and modify the existing `sum` RPC.
-Don't forgot to register your RPCs with the margo instance in main!
+Don't forgot to register your RPCs with the margo instance in main, and don't forget to call `margo_register_data` to associate the server data with the RPC!

 * Edit *client.c* and use the existing code as an example to (1) register the two RPCs here as well, and (2) define two `insert` and `lookup` functions